d8bauxit8/eslint-deep-dive/readme.md

 source text related to an AST node, respectively.

 Once the AST is available, `estraverse` is used to traverse the AST from top to bottom.
-At each node, the `Linter` object emits an event that has the same name as the node type (i.e., “Identifier”, “WithStatement”, etc.).
-On the way back up the subtree, an event is emitted with the AST type name and suffixed with “:exit”, such as “Identifier:exit” - this allows rules to take action both on the way down and on the way up in the traversal.
+At each node, the `Linter` object emits an event that has the same name as the node type (i.e., `Identifier`, `WithStatement`, etc.).
+On the way back up the subtree, an event is emitted with the AST type name and suffixed with `:exit`, such as `Identifier:exit` - this allows rules to take action both on the way down and on the way up in the traversal.
 Each event is emitted with the appropriate AST node available.